pkrll/Twarpy/README.md

 * Copy the consumer key and consumer secret (never share these keys with anyone).

 ##### Using 3-Legged OAuth
 * Using 3-Legged OAUth flow allows the app to read or post to Twitter on the users behalf.
 But the user must authenticate each requests.
 * To initialize Twarpy with this auth method, you need the previously collected consumer key and secret tokens along with an oauth token and oauth secret.
 If a user has not authenticated the app, they will be redirected to Twitter.com.
-Upon authorization, the application will collect the newly granted access token (remember to save the tokens once you've retrieved them by using the command ``getOAuthToken()``, so that the user does not need to authenticate each request manually).
+Upon authorization, the application will collect the newly granted access token (remember to save the tokens once you've retrieved them by using the method ``getAccessToken()``, so that the user does not need to authenticate each request manually).
 * Create a new Twarpy object, with an array containing the configuration and a constant representing the auth method:
 ```php
 $config = array(